AnyiLin/Pedro-Pathing-Quickstart/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/pedroPathing/TUNING.md

   Dashboard under the dropdown for each respective class, but higher distances work better.
 After the distance has finished running, the end velocity will be output to telemetry.
 The robot may continue to drift a little bit after the robot has finished running the distance, so make sure you have plenty of room.
-Once you're done, put the velocity for the `Forward Velocity Tuner` on line `27` in the `FollowerConstants` class, and the velocity for the `Strafe Velocity Tuner` on line `28` in the `FollowerConstants` class.
+Once you're done, put the velocity for the `Forward Velocity Tuner` on line `33` in the `FollowerConstants` class, and the velocity for the `Strafe Velocity Tuner` on line `34` in the `FollowerConstants` class.
+The variable names should be `xMovement` and `yMovement`, respectively.

 * The last set of automatic tuners you'll need to run are the zero power acceleration tuners.
 These find the rate at which your robot decelerates when power is cut from the drivetrain.
 This is used to